d3ltaf0rc3/OCRApp/README.md

 # OCR App
-OCR app built using Express and Tesseract.js
+OCR app built using Express and Tesseract.js.
+The app extracts the text from an image and makes it copyable.

 ## Setup
 1. Run **npm install** to install all dependencies